llpeterson/direct/reliable.md

 occurred at the sender, causing it to retransmit frame 6.

 > It's unlikely that a packet could be delayed on a
-> point-to-point link, but later on we will see this same algorithm
+> point-to-point link, this same algorithm is used
-> used on more complex networks where such delays are possible.
+> on multi-hop connections where such delays are possible.

 We observe that when a timeout occurs, the amount of data in transit decreases, since the sender is unable to advance its window until